MicrosoftDocs/azure-docs/articles/vpn-gateway/vpn-gateway-howto-aws-bgp.md

 6. Select **Review + create** to run validation.
 Once validation passes, select **Create** to deploy the VPN gateway.
 Creating a gateway can often take 45 minutes or more, depending on the selected gateway SKU.
 You can see the deployment status on the Overview page for your gateway.

 ## <a name ="part-2"></a> Part 2: Connect to your VPN gateway from AWS
 In this section, you will connect to your Azure VPN gateway from AWS.
-These sections below were accurate as of **December 13th, 2021**.
-For updated instructions, always refer to the [official AWS documentation](https://docs.aws.amazon.com/directconnect/latest/UserGuide/virtualgateways.html).
+For updated instructions, always refer to the [official AWS documentation](https://docs.aws.amazon.com/vpn/index.html).

 ### <a name ="create-vpc"></a> Create a VPC
 Create a VPC using the values below and the [most recent AWS documentation](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/gsg_create_vpc.html#create_vpc).